 Any wire's outermost portion tends to have more alternating current flowing through it due to the skin effect.
 This is especially true in CCA wires because the conductor's exterior copper cladding has lower resistance than its mostly-unused aluminum inner.
 At high frequencies, when the skin effect is greatest, the wire's resistance approaches that of a pure copper wire owing to the superior conductor on the outer channel.
 The copper-clad aluminum wire has better conductivity than bare aluminum, which makes it suitable for radio frequency applications.

-Copper-clad steel wire (which will be discussed further below), used as the center conductors of many coaxial cables, also uses the skin effect in a manner similar to this.
-Copper-clad aluminum wires are frequently used for high frequency feedlines with demanding conductivity and strength specifications.
+Copper-clad steel wire (which will be discussed further below), used as the center conductors of many coaxial cables, similarly uses the skin effect.
+Copper-clad aluminum wires are frequently used for high-frequency feedlines with demanding conductivity and strength specifications.

 The characteristics of copper-clad aluminum wire are as follows:

-Copper-clad steel (CCS) results when steel wires are metallically bonded with a copper covering to produce a wire with both the mechanical strength of steel and the corrosion-resistance and conductivity of copper.
-Due to its ability to efficiently transfer electric energy, copper-clad steel is almost entirely produced as wire, and because of this, it is used in power installations, grounding wires, and telephone lines.
+Copper-clad steel (CCS) results when steel wires are metallically bonded with a copper covering to produce a wire with both the mechanical strength of steel and the corrosion resistance and conductivity of copper.
+Due to its ability to efficiently transfer electric energy, copper-clad steel is almost entirely produced as wire.
+Because of this, it is used in power installations, grounding wires, and telephone lines.
 Typically, CCS wires range in conductivity from 20% to 40%, depending on a project's requirements.
-Once the two metals are wed, it is nearly impossible to remove the copper from the steel, making CCS theft-resistant.
+In addition, once the two metals are wed, it is nearly impossible to remove the copper from the steel, making CCS theft-resistant.

 Metallic cables are required for many electrical applications, including grounding and power installations.
 These wires require robust metal in order to withstand corrosion and maintain durability despite heavy usage.
-In order for energy to pass smoothly through the metal and reach its target, it must also be conductive.
-Copper has a high conductivity but a low strength, whereas steel is the reverse.
+For energy to pass smoothly through the metal and reach its target, it must also be conductive.
+Copper has high conductivity but low strength, whereas steel is the reverse.
 By combining the two, copper-clad steel may do both tasks by utilizing the strengths of each metal.

 The structure of copper-clad steel is rather straightforward.
 A bare steel wire is first created, often with low-carbon content to make the steel pliable.
 After creating the steel wire, copper is heated and used to coat it, joining the two metals together.
 The connection between the metals is so strong that, because it cannot be broken, it is referred to as a marriage.
 Because CCS wires contain steel, they have excellent tensile and mechanical strengths and suffer less wear from usage.
 The copper prevents corrosion in the steel and throughout the wire, extending its lifespan even under heavy usage.
 The majority of businesses that produce CCS cables utilize copper, which is between 20% and 40% conductive, making it a flexible wire.

 Utilizing copper-clad steel has some intriguing benefits, one of which is that the wire deters theft.
-Copper wire is frequently stolen by criminals to make a tidy profit even though copper is not a traditional precious metal.
+Copper wire is frequently stolen by criminals to make a profit, even though copper is not a traditionally precious metal.
 These thieves employ acids to remove the copper from items when copper is bound to another metal.
-The wire itself has relatively little monetary worth, thus there is no motivation to steal copper-clad steel since it cannot be separated.
+However, the wire itself has relatively little monetary worth; thus, there is no motivation to steal copper-clad steel since it cannot be separated.

 The strong tensile strength of steel and the conductivity of copper are combined in copper-clad steel (CCS) wire.
 This kind of wire is employed in a variety of products, including power supply lines, computer hardware, motors, magnetic assemblies, and sophisticated pressure and temperature measurement devices.
-The tensile strength of an annealed/soft tempered copper-clad steel is often lower than that of a hard-drawn substitute.
+The tensile strength of annealed/soft-tempered copper-clad steel is often lower than that of a hard-drawn substitute.

-The great tensile strength of steel serves as the core of copper clad steel wire (CCS), which also has copper's outer layer of conductivity.
-The inner conductor of coaxial cables or a grounding wire are commonly made of low carbon steel as the core material.
+The great tensile strength of steel serves as the core of copper-clad steel wire (CCS), which also has copper's outer layer of conductivity.
+The inner conductor of coaxial cables or grounding wire is commonly made of low carbon steel as the core material.
 According to ASTM B-452 specifications, copper-clad steel is produced in two tempers—soft and hard drawn—with 40% conductivity.

 Theoretically, the steel core alloy can be of any grade that is appropriate for an intended use of the wire.
-For some medical applications, copper-clad stainless steel (CCSS), with a core from the 300 series, may be specified instead.
+However, for some medical applications, copper-clad stainless steel (CCSS), with a core from the 300 series, may be specified instead.

 In addition to “bare” copper-clad steel wire, it is also possible to electroplate it with gold, silver, solder, tin, and nickel in order to further benefit from the positive qualities of these materials.
 Another choice is an insulating layer made of enamel to provide an extra layer of heat protection or as an extra barrier from the elements.

 As the name suggests, titanium-clad copper wire is copper wire coated with a thin layer of titanium.
-The bonding of copper and titanium results in a wire that is ductile for forming and shaping, as well as having excellent weldability for joining, capping, and connecting.
-Applications for a titanium-clad copper wire include desalination, water treatment, power production, chemical processing, and other processes that demand a high-current carrying capacity together with a high level of corrosion resistance.
+The bonding of copper and titanium results in a wire that is ductile for forming and shaping and has excellent weldability for joining, capping, and connecting.
+Applications for a titanium-clad copper wire include desalination, water treatment, power production, chemical processing, and other processes that demand a high current-carrying capacity together with a high level of corrosion resistance.

 A copper rod can be coated with a titanium coating of a specific thickness (often 1.0–1.2mm) to produce titanium-clad copper.
 It is the metal anode's primary component.
 It may be classified as round, flat, square, rectangular titanium-clad copper, etc. based on its cross-sectional geometry.
 This titanium composite material combines titanium's outstanding corrosion resistance with copper's great electrical conductivity.
 It may be utilized as a conductor for transporting huge currents while maintaining uniform current density and eradicating electrolyte contamination brought on by the corrosion of copper conductors under somewhat corrosive working circumstances.
 As a result of these properties, it has evolved into the key ingredient in the manufacture of metal anode electrolyzers.

 Nickel plating is frequently used on wire goods because it provides the best corrosion protection available.
-Even at high temperatures, wires coated with nickel remain strong and robust and these cables are frequently utilized in settings with high temperatures because of the copper conductor’s exceptional performance owing to the 27% nickel plating.
+Even at high temperatures, wires coated with nickel remain robust.
+These cables are frequently utilized in settings with high temperatures because of the copper conductor’s exceptional performance owing to the 27% nickel plating.

-This 27% nickel-plating layer protects the copper wire up to 750°C (1,382°F).
-Additionally, the coating provides excellent corrosion resistance at negative temperatures as low as -60°C (-76°F).
+This 27% nickel-plating layer protects the copper wire up to 1,382 °F (750 °C).
+Additionally, the coating provides excellent corrosion resistance at negative temperatures as low as -76 °F (-60 °C).
 Alkalis, reducing substances, and salt sprays are among the substances to which nickel is highly resistant.